iotaledger/cliri/src/main/java/com/iota/iri/zmq/README.md

 * `sn` for newly confirmed transactions ( by solid milestone children measurement )
 * `tx` for newly seen transactions
 * `tx_trytes` trytes of newly seen transactions
+* `ct5m2h` confirmed transactions older than 5m and younger than 2h
+* `t5m2h` total transactions older than 5m and younger than 2h
 * `<Address>` to watch activity on an address

 All topic must be lowercase (to not clash with `<Address>` containing the topic title - like `TXCR9...` & `TX`)